 - After eating tons of delicious food and going for a hike, it’s time to relax at Waikiki Beach.
 This beach, with its view of Diamond Head, is iconic and while very busy, you have to experience it while on Oahu!
 Make sure to stay for sunset!

 - Finish the day with our Hawaiian tradition: dinner at Duke’s!
 We recommend eating at their barefoot bar (cheaper, less fancy food) overlooking the beach.
 Their salad bar is awesome too!
-And if you aren’t sugar-ed out from the day, get the hula pie.
+And if you aren’t sugar-ed out from the day, then get the hula pie.

 - Get up bright and early to do a sunrise hike up to Lanikai Pillboxes.
 Wow, the view from this spot at sunrise is absolutely breathtaking!
 Make sure to bring a headlamp!
 Also, parking can be tough (it’s in a residential area), so please be mindful of signs and the residents.
+Read our detailed guide to hiking to the Lanikai Pillboxes!

 - After seeing an amazing sunrise, enjoy breakfast at Over Easy in Kailua.
 Or if you’re craving another acai bowls (which is totally normal!), check out Makai Bowls.
 (Note: closed on Sundays)